Rivals take pre-debate shots as Bloomberg faces major test - The Boston Globe

 Advertisement

-The debate comes at a pivotal point in the campaign.
-Some moderate Democrats increasingly are looking to Bloomberg as an alternative to progressive Sanders.

-Bloomberg's been running a campaign focused on his work on progressive priorities, like his gun-control and climate-change advocacy.
-His campaign released a list of more than a dozen debate guests hours before the 9 p.m.
-EST event, featuring survivors of gun violence from several states.
-They include one man present at the 2017 shooting in Las Vegas that left 58 dead and hundreds more injured.
+Bloomberg had until recently largely escaped scrutiny from the media and attacks from his opponents by avoiding the early primary states and focusing instead on campaigning in the 14 states that vote in the March 3 Super Tuesday primaries.
+And his massive campaign — with over 2,000 staffers nationwide and over $400 million spent on ads already — has given him enough of a boost to win high-profile endorsements along with the double-digit support in the polls.

+With much of the attention on Bloomberg, there is increasing fear from establishment-minded Democrats about Sanders’ strength in the race.
+After he finished at the top in Iowa and New Hampshire, polls suggest the self-described democratic socialist is poised for another strong showing in Nevada’s caucuses on Saturday.

-The stakes are high for every candidate onstage just days before Nevada’s presidential caucuses, the third contest in the Democrats’ chaotic 2020 primary season.
-After more than a year of campaigning, there is little clarity in their urgent search for a nominee to run against President Donald Trump in November.
+Yet after more than a year of campaigning, there is still little clarity in the Democrats’ urgent search for a nominee to run against President Trump in November.

+Some Democrats fear that conditions were ripe for a bare-knuckles brawl on national television that could carve new scars into a divided party that must ultimately come together this fall if it hopes to deny the Republican president a second term.

+Before the debate, Bloomberg’s rivals had already indicated they will lean into his explosive comments on race and gender in addition to their charge that he’s using a fortune earned from a career on Wall Street in an effort to buy the presidency.
+Bloomberg’s rise in national polls has been fueled almost exclusively by an unprecedented national advertising campaign, carefully controlled campaign events and a sprawling national organization that has likely already cost him more than half a billion dollars.

 Advertisement